 - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
 E/S characteristics are promoted with the financial product, but no sustainable investments will be made. - How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?
-E/S characteristics are promoted with the financial product, but no sustainable investments will be made. - How were the indicators for adverse impacts on sustainability factors taken into account?
+E/S characteristics are promoted with the financial product, but no sustainable investments will be made.
+How were the indicators for adverse impacts on sustainability factors taken into account?
+E/S characteristics are promoted with the financial product, but no sustainable investments will be made. - How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
 E/S characteristics are promoted with the financial product, but no sustainable investments will be made.